Luis Urías Player Props: Brewers vs. Pirates

 Luis Urías At The Plate

-- Twice in nine games this season, Urias has gotten a hit, but he's had zero multi-hit games.
+- In three of 10 games this year, Urias got a hit, but only one each time.

-- He has homered in one of nine games, and in 3.1% of his plate appearances.

 - Urias has picked up an RBI twice this year, but just one in each of those games.